vrenkens/nabu/config/recipes/README.md

 To create your own recipe, simply create a directory containing all of the mentioned configuation files.
 You can find template configuations in config/templates.

+All the components in the recipe have default configurations.
+You can find these configurations in the directory where the component is implemented under the defaults directory.
+If a field is not defined in the configuration it will be filled in with the default value.